Open all

 School community at Lambrook

 The Perrys are seriously clued up on the importance of emotional wellbeing, and pastoral care here is second-to-none.
 We chatted to pupils of all ages whose pride in Lambrook was palpable – and there certainly wasn’t even an ounce of arrogance or sense of entitlement among them.
 Head of pastoral, Ed Marland has made a big impression and pupils we met told us how well equipped they felt in dealing with friendship issues and the like – there’s a wellbeing hub and pupils have access to ‘so many platforms’ from which to receive advice.
+The school also has its own medical centre and counsellor, plus two fully trained and totally adored therapy dogs, Orla and Biscoff.
 Mrs Perry is a big fan of the ‘Swiss cheese’ analogy, reassuring parents and children that with the many layers of pastoral support in place here, it’s impossible for there to be a hole all the way through.
 Every single child has their person and every single member of staff has the pupils’ best interests at heart.
+Pupils certainly feel this, with one telling us, ‘It’s very kind here if you are worried.’

 The Lambrook Foundation’s work doesn’t stop at bursaries – it also provides charitable support of a school overseas, and is continuing to grow its meaningful support of local schools whose pupils are regularly hosted for history, science or sports days, collected by a Lambrook minibus and welcomed with a hearty breakfast.

-What Lambrook offers London parents is second to none; pupils can hop on one of the buses leaving from Brook Green or Chiswick first thing in the morning, enjoy all the spoils of a country education and then arrive back home in time for supper.
+What Lambrook offers London parents is second to none; pupils can hop on one of the buses leaving from Brook Green or Chiswick first thing in the morning (there are currently nine routes running to and from the school gates), enjoy all the spoils of a country education and then arrive back home in time for supper.
 Others hail from a burgeoning catchment area including Ascot, Henley, Marlow and Windsor; a dynamic cross-section of bankers, doctors, teachers and TV personalities.
 Some don’t even look at the fees; others work jolly hard to send their children here and they’re a highly sociable bunch with reps co-ordinating WhatsApp groups and hosting termly drinks parties.
+But regardless of background, parents all feel really involved in the school community – and that’s not just on the golf course.
+There’s even a dedicated parents’ balcony in the chapel, so they can be part of the weekly services too.
+Recently, 65 parents managed to raise a staggering £200k through their sponsored cycle to Paris, while another big fundraiser involved a sponsored walk from Big Ben.

 And finally...

-A super-happy and hardworking school, Lambrook ticks pretty much every box.
+Lambrook isn’t just about results, facilities or glittering senior school destinations; it’s also about creating the kind of childhood that sticks with you for life.
 We asked parents if they could think of any weaknesses.
-‘Yes,’ they answered.
+‘Yes,’ they answered resoundingly.
 ‘It doesn’t have a senior school!’
-This is the ultimate
+This is the ultimate country prep.